akullpp/awesome-java/README.md

 * [Finagle](https://github.com/twitter/finagle) - Extensible RPC system for constructing high-concurrency servers.
 It implements uniform client and server APIs for several protocols, and is protocol-agnostic to simplify implementation of new protocols.
 * [Grizzly](https://grizzly.java.net/) - NIO framework.
 Used as a network layer in Glassfish.
 * [gRPC](https://github.com/grpc/grpc-java) - RPC framework based on protobuf and HTTP/2.
-* [KryoNet](https://github.com/EsotericSoftware/kryonet) - Provides a clean and simple API for efficient TCP and UDP client/server network communication using NIO.
-Uses the Kryo serialization library.
+* [KryoNet](https://github.com/EsotericSoftware/kryonet) - Provides a clean and simple API for efficient TCP and UDP client/server network communication using NIO and Kryo.
 * [MINA](https://mina.apache.org/) - Abstract, event-driven async I/O API for network operations over TCP/IP and UDP/IP via Java NIO.
 * [Netty](http://netty.io/) - Framework for building high-performance network applications.
 * [Nifty](https://github.com/facebook/nifty) - Implementation of Thrift clients and servers on Netty.